 Post WWII, Hubert Schöffel takes over the company when heir Ludwig Schöffel passes away in Russia, and has great ambitions to modernise the clothing shop as it officially reopens in 1960.

 A local Lederhosen factory shuts down in Schwabmunchen and Hubert Schöffel decides to act quickly to take advantage.
-The company begins sewing outdoor pants/trousersfor men and children which then evolves to full outfits suitable for new trends in skiing, hiking and other outdoor activities.
+The company begins sewing outdoor outdoor trousers and breeks for men and children, with this eventually evolving into offering full outfits suitable for new trends in skiing, hiking and other outdoor activities.

 Due to technical issues in the first release of Gore-Tex the company almost had to close down.
 The market no longer believed in the Gore-Tex technology and there were only a select few companies who stuck with it - one being Hubert Schöffel.
 He worked closely with Thorger Hübner, development manager of Gore, to create a vision and plan of great opportunity but even greater risk.

 Continuing his vision for Gore-Tex, Hubert places an order for a 24,000 jacket capacity to be available without a single order made.
 A trial number of mountain anoraks called "Tibet" are first produced, 70 of which are purchased for sale by Sport Schuster in Munich.
 By noon on launch day all anoraks were sold, helped by an advertising campaign from Gore.
 With thousands more on order the risk paid off for Schöffel and Gore.
 With the introduction of Gore-Tex to the already popular shooting jacket, it created the quintessential lightweight staple of many hunting wardrobes to this day.

 Peter Schöffel, who runs Schoffel to this day, takes over the company and spearheads the brand's internationalisation.
 The company has now expanded to 15 countries including the UK and Taiwan.